Amlyze/amltrix-data/markdown/actors.md

 - Using cross-chain bridges and multi-hop transactions that fragment the trail across multiple blockchains, frustrating investigators’ efforts to perform end-to-end tracing.

 These tactics complicate financial institutions’ monitoring by creating intricate transactional chains and limiting visibility into the true origin of funds, especially after hacks or exploits.
+- [Cross-Border Currency Declaration](https://framework.amltrix.com/techniques/T0122) — Illicit operators knowingly employ cross-border currency declarations to legitimize the physical movement of illicit funds.
+They:

+- Over-declare amounts upon entry, creating official documentation that justifies additional funds not physically transported.
+- Break larger sums into multiple smaller declarations or distribute the money into different currencies (smurfing) to stay below thresholds that trigger heightened checks.
+- Reuse or falsify declaration records to obscure the origin of funds when dealing with financial institutions, leveraging the appearance of lawful cross-border transactions.
 - [Diamond Smuggling](https://framework.amltrix.com/techniques/T0048.001) — Illicit operators engage in diamond smuggling by:

 - Concealing rough diamonds and moving them across borders through undeclared shipments or falsified documentation.